 On October 2, 2016, Officer Walker of the Concord Police Department responded to a report of a hit and run collision.
 When he arrived at the scene, he was told the suspect had left the scene, but parked at a nearby loading dock area.

 Walker then drove over to the loading dock and spoke with Ms. Dallana Delgado, who acknowledged she had been involved in the collision and that she had consumed “at least two, maybe three” beers earlier in the evening.
 She then was asked to perform some field sobriety tests at the scene and was arrested.

-Walker then arrested Delgado and took her to the Concord police station, where she submitted to two breath tests on a Draeger machine.
+Walker then took her to the Concord police station, where she submitted to two breath tests on a Draeger machine.
 Walker operated the machine.
 The results showed Delgado’s breath was measured at a blood-alcohol level of 0.15%.
 In a statement on the police report, Walker certified under penalty of perjury that he was “qualified to operate this equipment and that the test was administered pursuant to the requirements of Title 17 of the California Code of Regulations.”
 This was signed on the DS-367, also known as the Age 21 and Older Officer’s Statement.

 Delgado then subpoenaed records, through her counsel, from the Contra Costa Criminalistics Laboratory (CCC Laboratory) seeking “a copy of the certificate of training or authorization evidencing the qualifications of Officer Walker as an operator of the AlcoTest 7110 breath testing machine.”
 In response, the lab stated, “we found no training record for Officer Daniel Walker.”